AviatrixSystems/Docs/HowTos/transitgw_external.rst

 Remote Gateway Type        Select one device type.
 Select Generic if the external device is not in the drop down.
 Algorithm                  Optional parameters.
 Leave it unselected if you don't know.
 Enable HA                  Select HA if there are two external devices.
 Over DirectConnect         Select this option if your underlying infrastructure is private network, such as AWS Direct Connect and Azure Express Rout.
-When this option is selected, BGP and IPSEC run over private IP addresses.e
+See "How does it work" section for more details.
+When this option is selected, BGP and IPSEC run over private IP addresses.
 External Device IP         IP address of the external device Pre-shared Key             Optional parameter.
 Leave it blank to let the pre-shared key to be auto generated.
 =====================      ==========